By Michael Hilkemeijer

 It is important that along with these technology in preschool activities you accompany them with high impact ICT teaching strategies to help young children understand the notion of ICT as a tool designed for specific purpose.

-Integrating technology in preschool should always be about building on a child’s technology experiences and facilitating the development of ICT capability and technological literacy.
+Integrating preschool technology activities should always be about building on a child’s technology experiences and facilitating the development of ICT capability and technological literacy.

 Online Workshop for Preschool Teachers - Harness Technology in Preschool Activities (Harness Technology in Early Childhood Education Today)